 Some people believe in tomato companion plants and others think it is some old wives tale.
-Growing friendly plants together is said to help growth, produce more flavor and protect plants from pests.
+Growing friendly plants together is said to help growth, produce more flavor and protect fruits and vegetables from insects and pests.

 Companion planting has long been a practice of experienced gardeners.
 There is also a great deal of scientific documentation pointing to the benefits of selecting plants that do well in each other’s company.

 Smart companion planting helps you make the most of the gardening space you have and provides a variety of benefits to your plants.

 Proper plant combination in the garden can help deflect pests or insects and improve the flavor of your crops.
 Apart from these, some plants shelter tomatoes by being a good host for beneficial insects.
 In this article, we will discuss some of the best tomato companion plants.

 The list of good companions for tomatoes includes: carrots, borage, chives, onions, garlic, mint, leaf lettuce, marigolds, nasturtium, asparagus, basil, peppers, sage, parsley, amaranth, celery, cosmos, cucumber, radishes, and more.

 Read on to expand your knowledge about these companion plants and how they benefit your beloved tomato plants.
 Consider adding them to your vegetable garden to experience their wonderful benefits.

 Lettuce goes well with tomatoes in many ways, and it only makes sense to grow your leaf lettuce alongside your tomatoes.

 Lettuce makes a nice ground cover that acts as a live mulch to hold moisture in the soil and keep the garden soil cool.
 Lettuce also helps prevent the spread of disease and damage caused to tomato leaves by water splashing up from the soil.